Dason-IsopodOverseer/Java-Game/README.md

 It is reading each column and then saving it as a row.
 But in the real game, it will be rendered correctly.

+# KNOWN BUGS
+1 - Enemy stuck on edge of block when falling off (cause unknown) 2 - Luke rapidly flips direction at the start of game if you run into wall (cause unknown).
+Only appears at start of game.
+All other walls work fine.
+3 - Luke clips through the floor tiles and will realign himself if he falls. (suspected to be caused by player entering keyboard command before game has properly loaded)